-Every six months, new entrepreneurs join our Lab, focused on growing and scaling their businesses.
-Here is some of the advice the latest cohort got from senior leaders across the firm.
+Every year, new entrepreneurs join our Lab, focused on growing and scaling their businesses.
+Here is some of the advice portfolio companies received from senior leaders across the firm.

 It may take a village to raise a child, but it takes nearly as many people with just as many different perspectives to grow a startup.
-The Morgan Stanley Multicultural Innovation Lab accelerator provides diverse founders of tech and tech-enabled startups with access to investors, tools, resources and connections that they need to thrive.
-That includes mentors within the firm who help them drive toward Demo Day, the conclusion of the five-month program and an exciting opportunity for each of two cohorts per year—typically around 10 chosen from roughly 700 applicants—to pitch their companies to potential investors.
+The Morgan Stanley Inclusive Ventures Lab accelerator provides tech and tech-enabled startups with access to investors, tools, resources and connections that they need to thrive.
+That includes mentors within the firm who help them drive toward Demo Day, the conclusion of the five-month program and an exciting opportunity for each founder—currently representing startups from the U.S. as well as from Europe, the Middle East and Africe (EMEA) and chosen from roughly 8,000 applicants—to pitch their companies to potential investors.

 1. Know your limits—so you can rise above them